-Abortions are performed up to the 24th week of pregnancy.
+Abortions are performed up to the 24th week of pregnancy (23 weeks and 6 days is the legal limit).
 They can be done medically (with tablets) or surgically (a procedure in an operating room).
 Most women are well afterwards.
 There is no evidence that having an abortion reduces your chances of having a family when the time is right.

 What are my choices?